 Watering & Mulching Strawberries in Raised Beds

 As for water you will want to give about an inch of water per plant each week, unless you are having severely hot dry spells or live in hot conditions.
-While I do recommend mulching around each plant, because strawberries don’t have a deep root system, I suggest holding off until late spring or early summer to do so.
+While I do recommend mulching around each plant, because strawberries don’t have a deep root system, I suggest holding off on mulching your strawberry garden beds until late spring or early summer.
 This allows the strawberry plants to enjoy sun warmed soil during the cooler weeks, and the moist retention and weed blocking of the mulch during the hotter ones.

 Agfabric Grow Tunnel, 4Ftx4Ft With 2.4Mil Film Special Design For Raised BedHoont Powerful Outdoor Water Blaster Animal Pest Repeller – Motion Activated – Blasts Dogs, Cats, Squirrels, Deer, Birds, Etc. Out of Your Property [UPGRADED VERSION]FoxFarm FX14057 FoxFarm Happy Frog Steamed Bone Meal Fertilizer